rhetthenry/pytho-starter-corse/README.md

-this file was made by Rhettcactus on github https://github.com/rhetthenry/pytho-starter-corse
+this project was made by Rhettcactus on github https://github.com/rhetthenry/pytho-starter-corse